 From time to time urban municipalities require additional land within their jurisdiction to accommodate future population growth and/or to enable the municipality to plan rationally for the future.
-The Village of Hussar has expressed a desire to include the former school lands identified on Map 7: Vacant Land Analysis within their municipal jurisdiction to assist in rationale planning of their municipality.

-- 3.2.1 The Village of Hussar may initiate a future boundary expansion to include the former school site identified on Map 7: Vacant Land Analysis. - 3.2.2 The Village of Hussar shall consult with Wheatland County and its residents prior to initiating any annexation application to the province.
+3.2.1 When the Village of Standard requires additional lands consultation shall occur with Wheatland County and its residents prior to initiating any annexation application to the province.